shero-fan/PoindCloud_of_Ships/README.md

 # PoindCloud_of_Ships
 Generate point clouds of the flow field of ships from their cross-sections which are perpendicular to x y z axis respectively.
-# README

-# About

-This code is to generate point clouds by sets of cross-sections which are perpendicular to the x,  y and z axis respetively.

 # Working directory